 If you do plan to be in Magic Kingdom when it rains, you’ll enjoy this rainy day Magic Kingdom Planning guide.
 It will help you know what to expect and how to go about your day in the rain.

-#6- Walk around the exotic shops in the World Showcase!
+#6- Walk around the Authentic Shops and explore the World Showcase in EPCOT

 Epcot is by far the best park to be in when it rains!
 There is so much to do here in all of the shops in the world showcase.
 So get the ponchos and the umbrellas and head around the loop.